codegold79/100DaysOfCode/log.md

 ### Day 89: Tuesday, December 17, 2019

 **Today's Progress** I thought I understood strings in Go, but after an hour, I still couldn't figure out how to decipher text encoded with a Vigenère Cipher.
 That was one of the two exercises for the capstone lesson 11 in Get Programming with Go.
 Tomorrow, I'll have to go over chapter 9 again and see what I'm missing.

+### Day 90: Wednesday, December 18, 2019

+**Today's Progress** I tried to do the arithmetic of the Vigenère cipher in my head, but after failing after an hour to get anything other than gibberish for an answer, I think I need to get out a paper and pencil and solve this the old fashioned way first.
+Then, maybe I can finish writing the program.
+The fact that bytes are unsigned int8s makes this problem particularly difficult for me to work around.